cmougan/explanationspace/docs/source/index.rst

 Installation
 ------------

-To install nobias, run this command in your terminal:
+To install explanationspace, run this command in your terminal:

 .. code-block:: console

-    $ pip install nobias
+    $ pip install explanationspace

 Usage: Equal Treatment Inspector